donniet4/BeginLinux_Guru/bash_versus_python.md

 Finally, let’s see how shell scripting can help us with cloud operations.

-## Shell scripting for cloud operations
+## Shell scripting for web server administration

-Let’s say that you have a web server that’s running on either a VPS or a remote IoT device, and you want a list of IP Addresses of clients that have accessed it, along with status codes and number of bytes transferred.
+Let’s say that you have a web server that’s running on a VPS, remote IoT device, or on premises.
+And, you want a list of IP Addresses of clients that have accessed it, along with status codes and number of bytes transferred.
 Here’s a Python script that you might use for that:

 ```
 #!/usr/bin/python